mizanur-ds/Predicting-Metal-Part-Lifespan/README.md

-# 💡 Predictive Modeling of Metal Part Lifespan
+# 💡 Machine Learning for Predicting Metal Component Lifespan

 This project predicts the lifespan of metal parts using supervised machine learning.
 It involves regression (to predict lifespan as a continuous variable) and classification (by clustering lifespan into discrete categories).